-Note: 0 Check state and local regulations for requirements on reporting cases and notifying families.
-Staff know where to find the policies/protocols to reference as needed.
-Process in place to ask families and staff to report any cases of COVID-19 in the household.
+tacts of each other in another setting.
+Plan in place for training staff on policies and procedures to ensure all staff understand what to do Staff know where to find the policies/protocols to reference as needed.
+Process in place to ask families and staff to report cases of COVID-19 in the household.
 Process in place to ask families, staff and visitors of any recent (last 14 days) close contact with someone who has tested positive.
-Close contact is defined as within 6 feet for 15 minutes or more.
+(See page 6 for CDC's definition of close contact).
 Process in place to monitor staff and children absences and illnesses for changes that may indicate increased infection.
 Process in place to notify the local health department and/or local/county jurisdiction of a staff or child who has tested positive for COVID-19.
-Process in place to notify families and staff, maintaining confidentiality of infected individual .
-State date of potential exposure.
-Check with your local health department or local/county jurisdiction to see if they have a Parent Alert notice available.
-Process in place to expand and/or reinforce mitigation strategies.
-Consider: Enhanced daily cleaning measures Physical distancing (meals, naptime, activities) Limiting sharing of equipment and materials Reduced number in classroom No contact or limiting contact between groups of children and staff Masks (staff and/or children) O Other Plan in place for deep cleaning measures that may need to be taken.
-CDC Child Care: Have a Plan if Someone is or Becomes Sick Potential closing off of classroom short term (24 hours) before cleaning.
-Are there alternate locations for children to go while classroom is closed?
+Process in place to notify families and staff, maintaining confidentiality of infected individual.

+- State date of potential exposure. - Check with your local health department or local/county jurisdiction to see if they have a Parent Alert notice available. - ☐ Process in place to expand and/or reinforce mitigation strategies.
+Consider: - o Enhanced daily cleaning measures - o Physical distancing (meals, naptime, activities) - o Limiting sharing of equipment and materials - o Reduced number in classroom - No contact or limiting contact between groups of children and staff - Masks (staff and/or children) - Other - ☐ Plan in place for deep cleaning measures that may need to be taken.
+CDC Child Care: Have a Plan if Someone is or Becomes Sick - o Potential closing off of classroom short term (24 hours) before cleaning.
+Are there alternate locations for children to go while classroom is closed? - Plan in place for COVID-19 testing recommendations or requirements for staff and/or children. - Recommended: Have staff and families contact their local health care provider for testing and quarantine recommendations or they can call the Arizona COVID-19 Hotline at 1-844-542-8201.

-Recommended: Have staff and families contact their local health care provider for testing and quarantine recommendations or they can call the Arizona COVID-19 Hotline at 1-844- 542-8201.
-Note: Persons who have been in close contact (within 6 feet for 15 minutes or more) are generally recommended to quarantine for 14 days.
-Plan in place for potential staff shortages due to illness, quarantine, or testing.
-Plan in place for flexible leave policies and practices .
-Plan in place for potential short term (2-5 days) or longer (14 days) closures of classroom or program.
+Note: Persons who have been in close contact (see page 6 for CDC's definition of close contact) are generally recommended to quarantine for 14 days.

+- ☐ Plan in place for potential staff shortages due to illness, quarantine, or testing. - ☐ Plan in place for flexible leave policies and practices. - □ Plan in place for potential short term (2-5 days) or longer (14 days) closures of classroom or program.
 Note: In most instances, a single case of COVID-19 in a child care program would not warrant closing the entire facility.
 Community spread and how much contact the person with COVID-19 had with others, as well as when such contact took place, need to be considered.
 If a positive case is identified, child care programs should work with their local health agency to determine next steps.

-CDC Social Distancing Strategies

-CDC Cleaning and Disinfecting your Building Find your local health department
+CDC Social Distancing Strategies CDC Cleaning and Disinfecting your Building Find your local health department